ubccr/xdmod-ondemand/docs/upgrade.md

 would be the `sys/jupyter` application.

-In version 11.0.0, the request path is now used to determine which application was being requested, which changes how page loads, sessions, and applications are counted.
-These changes will apply to any newly ingested log files, but not to previously ingested log files.
-If you wish to apply these changes to old logs that were ingested prior to 11.0.0, you will need to back up the `modw_ondemand.page_impressions` database table (e.g., using `mysqldump`), delete the old logs from the `modw_ondemand.page_impressions` table, reingest
+In version 11.0.0, the request path is now used to determine which application was being requested.
+This changes how page loads, sessions, and applications are counted.
+The changes will apply to any newly ingested log files, but not to previously ingested log files.
+If you wish to apply the changes to old logs that were ingested prior to 11.0.0, you will need to back up the `modw_ondemand.page_impressions` database table (e.g., using `mysqldump`), delete the old logs from the `modw_ondemand.page_impressions` table, reingest